chinapedia/wikipedia.abstract.en/Page/Galaxy_formation_and_evolution.md

 Galaxy quenching

-Eso1516a.jpgOne observation (see above) that must be explained by a successful theory of galaxy evolution is the existence of two different populations of galaxies on the galaxy color-magnitude diagram.
+One observation (see above) that must be explained by a successful theory of galaxy evolution is the existence of two different populations of galaxies on the galaxy color-magnitude diagram.
 Most galaxies tend to fall into two separate locations on this diagram: a "red sequence" and a "blue cloud".
 Red sequence galaxies are generally non-star-forming elliptical galaxies with little gas and dust, while blue cloud galaxies tend to be dusty star-forming spiral galaxies.[14][15]

 As described in previous sections, galaxies tend to evolve from spiral to elliptical structure via mergers.
 However, the current rate of galaxy mergers does not explain how all galaxies move from the "blue cloud" to the "red sequence".
 It also does not explain how star formation ceases in galaxies.
 Theories of galaxy evolution must therefore be able to explain how star formation turns off in galaxies.
 This phenomenon is called galaxy "quenching".[16]